-All and any holiday seasons can be really stressful for our dogs.
+Because of the shear range and volume of novelty, any holiday seasons can stressful for our dogs.
 Their routines are turned upside down, there are strange and interesting decorations around the house, people both whole they know and who are new are coming and going, and the food just keeps being cooked - smells, temptation may create an attempt at taking something.

 Breaking all of these down into individual situations might be very manageable for a lot of dogs.
 It isn’t too stressful if your dog’s stress hormone and excitement hormone levels have time to reduce back to their basal (normal) level.

-But, during Christmas, New Year, Chinese New Year or any other wonderful holiday where people get together and celebrate, these single stresses, both positive and negative, are stacked on top of each other over the period of a few days.
+But, during Christmas, New Year, Chinese New Year or any other wonderful holiday where people get together and celebrate, these single stresses, both positive and negative, are stacked on top of each other over the period of a few days or weeks.
 This can push even the most relaxed dog to build up stress hormone to the point of overwhelm and eventually past their threshold.

 When a dog passes its threshold, the stress levels are beyond what they can control easily, leading to a freeze, flight, or fight response.
 Being that you are likely going to be in your own home, freezing and running aren’t very realistic options in the dog’s mind, as such your dog will potentially move into a fight response.
 This means your dog is more likely to be reactive and possibly growl, snap, bark, or even bite.